noah-de/CS105-Fall19/docs/index.md

 There will be lectures, discussions, quizzes, in-class assignments and a group project.

-Right now this is just a markdown file, but we should be able to utilize the features of [jekyl](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages).
+Right now this is just a collection of markdown files, but we should be able to utilize the features of [jekyl](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages) if needed.